RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 Together the villagers would tend the park, run the shop and manage the community centre.
 The landlord was keen to see the villagers support each other as good neighbours, so he created a programme of monthly community events that would help friendships to blossom.
 As part of the contract, the tenants agreed that they would come along to as many as they could.

 The landlord had thought of everything.
 All the villagers agreed that if they kept to the agreement, they would want for nothing.

-Seeds of discord had been sown.
 The villagers gradually stopped attending the community events.
-Soon they barely spoke to each other – only behind their backs, to moan about how unfriendly everybody was.
-Naturally they began to point the finger of blame towards the landlord himself, and complain that he was failing to take care of them as he ought.
+Soon they barely spoke to each other, only behind their backs, to moan about how unfriendly everybody was.
+Naturally, they began to point the finger of blame towards the landlord himself, and complain that he was failing to take care of them as he ought.